-Panasonic GM5 versus Canon G1 X Mark II
+Panasonic GM5 vs Canon G1 X Mark II

 Body comparison: Panasonic GM5 vs Canon G1 X Mark II

 An illustration of the physical size and weight of the Panasonic GM5 and the Canon G1 X Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GM5 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GM5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably larger (45 percent) than the Panasonic GM5.
 In this context, it is worth noting that neither the GM5 nor the G1X Mark II are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens build in, whereas the GM5 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the GM5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the GM5 and their specifications in the Micro Four Thirds Lens Catalog.
+You can compare the optics available for the GM5 and their specifications in the Micro Four Thirds Lens Catalog.

 Sensor comparison: Panasonic GM5 vs Canon G1 X Mark II